 Since his debut in the 2006 Russian premiere of Delius’ Eine Messe des Lebens with the Russian National Philharmonic Orchestra conducted by Vladimir Spivakov, Igor Golovatenko has been quickly making a name for himself on both the concert and operatic stage.

 Igor Golovatenko made his debut in the 2006 Russian premiere of Delius’ Eine Messe des Lebens with the Russian National Philharmonic Orchestra conducted by Vladimir Spivakov.
 Since then he has quickly made a name for himself on both the concert and operatic stage.
-Having studied at the Moscow Academy of the Choral Arts with Professor Dmitry Vdovin, Golovatenko is a first prize winner of the St Petersburg Three Centuries of Classical Romance competition and a second prize winner in Dresden’s International Competizione dell’Opera.
+Having studied at the Moscow Academy of the Choral Arts with Professor Dmitry Vdovin, Golovatenko was first prize winner of the St Petersburg Three Centuries of Classical Romance competition and second prize winner in Dresden’s International Competizione dell’Opera.

-A guest soloist at the Bolshoi Theatre of Moscow since 2010 and a soloist with the Novaya Opera since 2007, his roles have included Belcore L’Elisir d’Amore; Germont La traviata in the premiere of Francesca Zambello’s 2012 Bolshoi production conducted by Laurent Campellone; Figaro Il barbiere di Siviglia directed by Elijah Moshinsky; Olivier Capriccio; Robert Iolanta; and title role Eugene Onegin.
+A member of the ensemble at the Bolshoi Theatre of Moscow, Golovatenko’s roles include Belcore L’Elisir d’Amore; Germont La traviata in the premiere of Francesca Zambello’s 2012 Bolshoi production conducted by Laurent Campellone; Figaro Il barbiere di Siviglia directed by Elijah Moshinsky; Olivier Capriccio; Robert Iolanta; and the title role of Eugene Onegin.

 Recent highlights have included his debut at the Opéra National de Paris as Lopakhin in Fénelon’s La Cerisaie conducted by Tito Ceccherini and directed by Georges Lavaudant, a role that he had already sung to critical acclaim in the world premiere at the Bolshoi Theatre.
 Golovatenko also made debuts with the Teatro Massimo Palermo as Shchelkalov and Rangoni Boris Godunov; at the Teatro san Carlo di Napoli as Monfort Les Vêpres Siciliennes, directed by Gianluigi Gelmetti; and at the Bayerische Staatsoper as Shchelkalov conducted by Kent Nagano and directed by Calixto Bieito.